 - APY = (1 + Periodic Rate)Number of periods – 1

 A credit card provider may assess one percent interest per month.
 As a result, the APR is 1 percent multiplied by 12 months to reach 12 percent.
-This contrasts with APY, which accounts for compound interest.
+This contrasts with APY (EAR), which accounts for compound interest.

-The annual percentage yield (APY) for a monthly interest rate of 1 percent would be 12.68 percent [(1 + 0.01)12 – 1 = 12.68 percent].
+The annual percentage yield (APY) to monthly interest rate of 1 percent would be 12.68 percent [(1 + 0.01)12 – 1 = 12.68 percent].
 You will be charged the comparable annual rate of 12 percent even if you only keep a balance on your credit card for one month.

-However, due to compounding each month, if you hold that sum for the entire year, your effective interest rate rises to 12.68 percent.
+However, due to compounding each month, if you hold that sum for the entire year, your effective interest rate of return rises to 12.68 percent.

 The Perspective of the Borrower

 As a borrower, you are constantly looking for the best rate.
 When comparing APR and APY, you should be concerned about how a loan could be misrepresented as having a cheaper rate.
 Earned annual interest (EAR), which considers compound interest, is another name for APY.